uribo/learnR/basic-objects/function.md

 }
 ```

 The syntax `function(x,y)` specifies the signature of the function, that is, the function takes two arguments named `x` and `y`. `{ x+y }` is the function body that contains a series of expressions given `x` and `y`.
 The value of the last expression determines the value returned by the function unless `return()` is called inside the function.
-Finally, the function is binded to the symbol `add` so that we can refer to this function with this symbol in the environment.
+Finally, the function is bonded to the symbol `add` so that we can refer to this function with this symbol in the environment.

 Defining such a simple function, or any more complicated functions does not impose any difference from evaluating a vector.
 The function in R just acts like an object or value.